tesla809/Linnia-Dapp-Tutorial/README.md

 **Q: Why use NodeJS?**
 It faster than most back environments and most developers know JavaScript already, so the learning curve is less steep.
 NodeJS also has a large developer community that publishes code on NPM, a package manager for Node.
 Packages of stand alone snippets of code that solve specific problems and can be downloaded by anybody.

-These benefits led to the Linnia team deciding to release a JavaScript library first.
+These benefits led to the Stow team deciding to release a JavaScript library first.
 However, that doesn't stop us from eventually releasing libraries in Python, Ruby or other languages.

 **Q: What is Webpack?**
 A: WebPack bundles, preprocess and tweaks files.
 No need to worry, we  won’t get deep under the hood.
 Our set up will consist of some simple boiler plate code and a very quick description of what it does.